 Students were notified first by email, then by letter, and finally those who had not yet responded were mailed a certified letter in late summer.
 The distribution form explained why the student was receiving funds, the Title IV criteria the student must attest to, and the expenses the student was allowed to spend the money for.
 These funds were issued directly to the student from the Cares Act funds in the form of a check and students were contacted by email for a drive-by pickup time on Friday with any remaining checks mailed that same day.
 A letter accompanied distribution of Fall checks and students were reminded of the attestation they already signed and the expenses the funds could be used for.

-Certification and Agreement forms were submitted and funds in the amount of $126,027 have been received to cover costs associated with significant changes to the delivery of instruction due to the coronavirus such as expanding remote learning programs, building IT capacity to support such programs and training faculty and staff to operate safely and effectively in a remote learning environment now and in the future.
-An additional $247,946 was applied for under FIPSE in early May, 2020.
-Those funds were finally received in late September, 2020.
-The first Quarterly Budget and Expenditures Reporting will be forthcoming by October 30th, 2020, and quarterly thereafter.
+Certification and Agreement forms were submitted and funds in the amount of $126,027 have been awarded to cover costs associated with significant changes to the delivery of instruction due to the coronavirus such as expanding remote learning programs, building IT capacity to support such programs and training faculty and staff to operate safely and effectively in a remote learning environment now and in the future.
+As of the quarterly report dated 9-30-20, the total amount of these funds, $126,027, has been expended.